The English Language Institute's requirements for enrollment are:

 The ELI has highly experienced instructors possessing:

-The University requires all international students to purchase US health insurance to cover US health care costs.
+The University requires all international students, who process an F-1 visa, to purchase university health insurance to cover US health care costs.
 The University Student Health Insurance is required unless the student submits proof of other equivalent insurance with their Application for Admission.

 Financial Aid and Scholarships are not available to ELI students.